 did hard time in attended four different grade schools and three high schools, some Catholic, some public,1 so I may have a somewhat broader experience of education in the United States than most people.
 At the Catholic schools I sometimes attended Mass, and there were religion classes, but in general there was no significant difference between parochial and public.
 There was occasionally a little actual education here and there during those twelve endless years, but mostly what I learned was to sit still and feign attention.
 There was also a lot of busy work.
 I eventually concluded that the purpose of school was not to “educate” students, but to keep them off the streets until they were old enough to get jobs.
 The American education system is the greatest achievement in the history of day care.

 It still makes me angry how many years I was required to spend the best part of each weekday doing nothing.
 I could have been reading, damn it.
 My brother didn’t have my patience with pointless nonsense.
 After fourth grade, he quit doing any schoolwork at all.
 He was eventually asked to leave his Catholic high school, where his GPA was third from dead last.2 He promptly took the GED, without any preparation, and scored in the 98th percentile overall, getting a perfect score on the verbal part.3

 An aside: The second grade school I was sentenced to was 30 miles from home.
 My home was the second stop on the bus’ route in the morning and the second-last stop in the evening, so I spent two hours every day confined with a bunch of cranky kids in a noisy vehicle with bad shocks.
-An under-used argument against busing students to schools other than where they would ordinarily go is that busing itself is intrinsically abusive.
+An under-used argument against busing students to schools other than where they would ordinarily go is that busing itself is inherently abusive.

 I may not have been cynical enough.
 Joseph Moore has written five-part series on the history of Catholic schooling, putting its development in the context of the Prussian model of education, Irish immigration and graded classrooms.
 It’s worth reading.
 The first installment is here.